nateL15/Project-2-FrontEnd/README.md

 Front End for Full Stack Project
-Made with JS, Jquery, HTML/CSS, Handlebars
+Made with JS, Jquery, HTML/CSS, Handlebars, Bootstrap

 A tool for making notes about League of Legends champions, users can view and edit their notes.